adrianpriza-ai/alps/README.md

 ALPS is a Go-based frontend for `apt`, `apt-get`, `dnf`, `pacman`, `zypper`, and `apk`.
 It also handles AUR, Snap, Flatpak, and Winget, plus a custom script repo called alps-more.
 One command interface across distros — Linux, macOS, Termux on Android, WSL on Windows.

+This ~9k line codebase has all tests passing and `go vet` clean.

 ## Features

 | Feature | Description |